TeomanEgeSelcuk/Lisp-SBCL-Slime-Emacs/src/notes/week-3/lec_2.md

      (values (movie-title movie) (movie-director movie) (movie-year movie)))
    ```
    - **Simple Explanation:** The year "1982" is added to the movie’s information.
 Now, all the filled information about the movie, including the title, director, and year, can be accessed and displayed.
+   - **What it does**: This snippet does three things:
+     - Creates a new movie and assigns it to the variable named "var".
+     - Sets the "year" of the movie stored in "var" to 2022.
+     - Returns the title, director, and year of the movie stored in "var".

 4. **Checking if a Movie is in Database:**
    ```lisp